javascript-tutorial/en.javascript.info/1-js/04-object-basics/07-optional-chaining/article.md

 alert( user?.address.street ); // undefined
 ```

+Please note: the `?.` syntax makes optional the value before it, but not any further.

+E.g. in `user?.address.street.name` the `?.` allows `user` to be `null/undefined`, but it's all it does.
+Further properties are accessed in a regular way.

 ```warn header="Don't overuse the optional chaining"
 We should use `?.` only where it's ok that something doesn't exist.